-IT administrators are always looking for security measures that enhance effectiveness, lower costs and are easy to understand and administer, but won't get in the way of the users who must apply them on a day-to-day basis.
-Mobile security is one area where even a single, simple mistake can be disastrous, so IT should take the utmost care when evaluating and selecting an identity management system.
+IT administrators are always looking for security measures that enhance effectiveness, lower costs and are easy to understand and administer, but that don't get in the way of the users who must apply them on a day-to-day basis.
+Mobile security is one area where even a single, simple mistake can be disastrous, so IT should take the utmost care when evaluating and selecting identity management systems.

-Most companywide mobile security strategies can fall under the acronym AAA: authentication, authorization and accounting.
+Most organization-wide mobile security strategies can fall under the acronym AAA: authentication, authorization and accounting.

-Authentication determines and verifies identity for both parties to a given communication.
-It is ideally two-factor, requiring the user to enter "something they have plus something they know."
+Authentication determines and verifies identity for both parties to a given communication, and is ideally two-factor, requiring the user to enter "something they have plus something they know."